Scarlet Skies

 So, yesterday was the eleventh birthday my husband should have had here, with us.

-Fittingly, sweet baby James’ grandparents met their new grandson in an outdoor garden, in a climate where green still grows companionably among the rest of the color spectrum, rendered in flowers and creatures who flit and relentlessly gather pollen, during lives which seem so short only by our own inadequate measures.
-Where the flowers never stop reaching towards sunlight, while generations of their buzzing and fluttering companions continue to fill the ever-changing skies.
+Fittingly, sweet baby James’ grandparents met their new grandson in an outdoor garden, on a coast where green still grows companionably among the rest of the color spectrum.
+Flowers and creatures flit and relentlessly gather pollen, during lives which seem so short only by our own inadequate measures.
+Where stalks never stop reaching towards sunlight, while generations of their buzzing and fluttering companions continue to fill the ever-changing skies.

 Even in December.